Stimme der Orthodoxie: History

 A significant part of the publications of both the official section containing documents of Church-wide and local significance, and other sections (Theological, Church-historical, Preaching, "Theological schools", "From the life of the Central European Exarchate", "Christians and protection of the Peace", "Chronicle") was translated from the "Journal of the Moscow Patriarchate", "Bulletin of the Russian West European Patriarchal Exarchate" and other periodicals, including pre-revolutionary ones.
-Moreover translations from patristic works, ascetic works and sermons of revered Russian ascetics, theologians, including theologians of the XX century and representatives of the Russian Diaspora were published.
+Moreover translations from patristic works, ascetical works and sermons of revered Russian ascetics, theologians, including theologians of the 20th century and representatives of the Russian diaspora were published.